Humanitarian Aid Program

 - Wings Like Eagles - UK

 Airlink, a rapid-response humanitarian relief organization that links airlines with pre-qualified nonprofits, was founded in 2010 by the ISTAT Foundation after responding to the devastating earthquake in Haiti.
 Since its inception, the Foundation has contributed over $1.6 million in support of their initiatives.

 Today, Airlink has transported more than 5,000 passengers and more than 3,000,000 pounds of cargo in support of a broad range of humanitarian initiatives.
 To learn more about Airlink and how you can support their mission, please visit airlinkflight.org.

 Humanitarian Aid Committee

-The 2019 Humanitarian Aid Committee is comprised of David Swan – Chair, Julian Balaam, Todd Freeman, Sylvain Gloux, Michael Halaby, Mary Ellen Jones, James McCarthy, Rod Sheridan, and Richard Wall.
+The 2019 Humanitarian Aid Committee is comprised of David Swan – Chair, Julian Balaam, Todd Freeman, Sylvain Gloux, Michael Halaby, Mary Ellen Jones, James McCarthy, Christine Rovelli, Rod Sheridan, and Richard Wall.